jgabitto/coinbase/README.md

 ### Prerequisites

-List of things you need to run RideShare locally
+List of things you need to run Cryptoinfoweb locally

 - npm
 ```sh